 - 1. Valid values must be entered for each of the parameters specified above, even if the parameter is irrelevant for the type of bar code being printed. - 2.
-If an invalid parameter value (other than invalid data) has been entered, the 5250 SCS Printer Emulation session will process the bar code command up to that point and then reject any information received after the incorrect value.
+If an invalid parameter value (other than invalid data) has been entered, the 5250 SCS Printer Emulation session will process the bar code command up to that point and then reject any information it receives after the incorrect value.

-For example, a bar code command string has been entered with an invalid, > value.
+For example, a bar code command string has been entered, however, an invalid value of 3 has been specified.